Avg. treatment time

 Peri-implant disease involves a bacterial build-up on the base of a dental implant, causing inflammation of the gums.
 If not treated early, peri-implant disease can result in the bone structure below the implant to deteriorate.
 Depending on the stage of the condition, this may be non-surgical or surgical.

 There are two types of peri-implant diseases.
 The first, peri-implant mucositis, is the category defined by inflammation found only on the soft tissues around the dental implant, where there is no signs of bone loss.
-If mucositis is treated early, then usually healthy tissue can be restored.
+If mucositis is treated early, then healthy tissue can usually be restored.

-Treatment is focused on controlling the infection, detoxification of the implant surface and bone regeneration.
+Peri-implantitis treatment is focused on controlling the infection, detoxification of the implant surface and bone regeneration.

 Filter by location: